intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/3d_unet_mlperf/README.md

 3D-Unet BFloat16 inference depends on Auto-Mixed_precision to convert graph from FP32 to BFloat16 online.
 The instructions are same as FP32 inference instructions, except you need to change the `--precision=fp32` to `--precision=bfloat16` in the above commands.

+## Int8 Inference Instructions

+3D-Unet Int8 inference instructions are same as FP32 inference instructions, except you need use `--precision=int8` and  `--in-graph=/home/<user>/3dunet_int8_fully_quantized_perchannel.pb` in the above commands.